Vöhl: Municipal council

 Vöhl's council is made up of 31 councillors, with seats apportioned thus, in accordance with municipal elections held on 26 March 2006:

 Note: FWG and BI-Grüne Liste are citizens' coalitions.

 Coat of arms

 Vöhl's civic coat of arms might heraldically be described thus: In argent a hill vert upon which a castle gules with tower dexter, the whole with roof azure, before the castle an inescutcheon in which in azure a lion rampant party per fess, above argent, below gules, crowned Or, armed argent and langued gules.

-These arms were bestowed upon the community on 17 August 1977 with the Hessian Interior Minister's approval.
+These arms were bestowed upon the municipality on 17 August 1977 with the Hessian Interior Minister's approval.